Get more information about University of Denver by clicking links below:

 Admission Requirements & Details

 The admissions information below may give you an idea of the candidates DU accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP credits that may be transferred.
-This information can be used to see your chances of getting into University of Denver.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted